-1. The Right to Life
+1. The Right to Life and North Korean Laws on Death Penalty

 Capital Punishment in North Korea

 All people possess a unique right to life and no one may, at will, deprive another of his or her life.
 All countries are responsible for upholding this right to life, and all people have the right to have their lives protected.
 The protection of this right to life is a supra-national right and international cooperation is increasing to guarantee its protection.